ipfs/kubo/docs/config.md

 ### `Swarm.ResourceMgr`

+**EXPERIMENTAL: `Swarm.ResourceMgr` configuration will change in future release**

 The [libp2p Network Resource Manager](https://github.com/libp2p/go-libp2p-resource-manager#readme) allows setting limits per a scope, and tracking recource usage over time.

 #### `Swarm.ResourceMgr.Enabled`

+**EXPERIMENTAL: `Swarm.ResourceMgr` is in active development, enable it only if you want to provide maintainers with feedback**

 Enables the libp2p Network Resource Manager and auguments the default limits using user-defined ones in `Swarm.ResourceMgr.Limits` (if present).